 - If stress affects your heart rhythm or rate, try relaxation exercises and deep breathing techniques.
 A healthy exercise program can help reduce stress.
 For more information, see the topic Stress Management.

 Knowing CPR could be useful for anyone.
 Many parents learn CPR so they know what to do if their children need it.
 People who have family members with a heart problem also should learn CPR.
-For more information on CPR, see the topic Dealing With Emergencies.